All Episodes

 All right, okay.

-Um I'll never vote that way again.
+I'll never vote that way again.

 But the thing I'm calling about really is I went to school at Ivy Tech Community College in Fort Wayne, Indiana.

-In my business 101 class, our textbook taught us actually that the trend in the world right now, nations that have been typically socialist or communist are coming back towards capitalist values, capitalist systems because they found that too much socialism is bad.
+In my business 101 class, our textbook taught us actually that the trend in the world right now, nations that have been typically socialist or communist are coming back towards capitalist values, capital systems because they found that too much socialism is bad.

-And so they're trying to find this perfect balance of you know government, I guess.
+And so they're trying to find this perfect balance of, you know, government, I guess.

 I mean, you think about our national debt.